 From here he developed a burning passion to compete with the worlds best in Europe and has stayed focused on that dream for the last seven years.

 Alex is a very social and respectful young man and is renowned for talking and laughing a lot.

 Once on track he becomes incredibly competitive.
 When racing karts if Alex was not racing, he was testing.
 His father, Piero, loves to tell the story about the young Alex who insisted on lapping all day when it was cold and raining and everybody had gone home.

-Alex’s mother, father and sister have recognised his commitment to the sport and have been behind him all the way through Formula 4, in 2015 and Formula Renault in 2016.
+Alex’s mother, father and sister have recognised his commitment to the sport and have been behind him all the way through Formula 4, in 2015, French VdeV in 2016 (champion) and Formula Renault Eurocup in 2017 (10th).

 The learning curve in 2015 was enormous as Alex stepped into single seater cars at age 15.
 In a small team, in the worlds most competitive Formula 4 championship, Alex finished 14th with two second place podium finishes.

 In 2016 he stepped up a notch into Formula Renault in the French VdeV series which is developing enormously as it focuses on minimising costs and was run across France, Spain, Italy and Portugal.